Teenage Mutant Ninja Turtles II: The Secret of the Ooze: Plot

-At the Shredder's hideout, Perry is forced to use the remaining ooze on a snapping turtle and a wolf, which mutate into Tokka and Rahzar, respectively.
-With the imminent threat to April's safety by the Foot, the Turtles start to actively look for a new home.
+At the Shredder's hideout, Perry is forced to use the remaining ooze on a snapping turtle and a wolf, which mutates them into Tokka and Rahzar, respectively.
+Unfortunately, Tokka and Rahzar have the mindset of infants.
+Shredder considered doing away with the creatures until Perry pointed out their super strength.
+With the imminent threat to April's safety by the Foot Clan, the turtles start to actively look for a new home.
 After an argument with Leonardo, Raphael breaks off from the group, while Michelangelo discovers the abandoned City Hall subway station and deems it a perfect hideout.
 Raphael and Keno defy Splinter's orders and implant Keno into the Foot Clan to find their hideout.
 However, they are caught and Raphael is captured, while Keno escapes to warn the others.
 When they come, they are ambushed by the Shredder and the Foot; Splinter saves the group, but leaves as they face Tokka and Rahzar, who prove too strong to defeat.
 Donatello finds a bound and gagged Perry after being tossed into a building by Tokka, and the five of them make a tactical retreat.
 Once back in their hideout, Perry explains that the creation of the ooze was an accident, disheartening Donatello, Leonardo and Raphael, who saw a higher purpose for their existence.

 The Shredder unleashes Tokka and Rahzar into a nearby neighborhood to cause damage.
-The next day, Freddy sends a message to April that Tokka and Rahzar will be released into Central Park if the Turtles don't meet the Foot Clan at the construction site.
+The next day, Freddy sends a message to April that Tokka and Rahzar will be released into Central Park if the turtles don't meet the Foot Clan at the construction site.
 Perry develops an antidote to the mutations, but it must be ingested to work.
-When the Turtles confront the Foot at the site, they try using donuts to trick Tokka and Rahzar into eating the antidote.
-They discover the trick and brutally attack, throwing Raphael into a public dance club where Vanilla Ice is performing.
-A big fight ensues among hundreds of witnesses and eventually the Turtles revert Tokka and Rahzar back to their natural state.
-The Turtles fight with Shredder on the dock, who has transformed into a Super Shredder after consuming the last of the ooze.
-The heavily-mutated Super Shredder is too strong for the Turtles to fight, but is defeated when he rips the dock apart in his rampage, causing it to collapse onto him.
+When the turtles confront the Foot at the site, they try using donuts to trick Tokka and Rahzar into eating the antidote.
+Tokka and Rahzar soon discover the trick and brutally attack, throwing Raphael into a public dance club where Vanilla Ice is performing.
+A big fight ensues among hundreds of witnesses.
+The club owners consider calling the police but see that their customers are enjoying the show.
+Eventually, the turtles revert Tokka and Rahzar back to their natural state, using a fire extinguisher.
+Shredder appears and attempts to take a hostage until Keno appears and interrupts his plans.
+The turtles and Shredder take the fight to the docks, where Shredder is transformed into a Super Shredder after consuming the last of the ooze.
+The heavily mutated Shredder is too strong for the turtles to fight, but he rips the dock apart in his rampage, causing it to collapse and kill him, much to the turtles' relief who wind up in the bay.

-In a press release, April reads a note from Perry, thanking the Turtles for saving him.
-When they return home, the Turtles deny being seen by the humans, but Splinter holds up the evening's newspaper on which they are front-page news.
-He then orders the four of them to do 10 flips as punishment.
+In a press release, April reads a note from Perry, thanking the turtles for saving him.
+When they return home, Splinter orders the four of them to do ten flips as punishment for being seen by humans, as evidenced by the morning's newspaper.